How To Be a Better Listener in a Relationship & Marriage

 It may seem obvious, but the secret to effective communication is to be a great listener rather than just a good talker.
 Effective communication is a critical skill that all couples must master.

-We may better understand one another, feel more kinship and connection to one another, and ultimately prevent unneeded conflict by practicing good listening skills.
-Additionally, it enables us to deal with it more skillfully when it does ultimately emerge.
+By practicing good listening skills, we may better understand one another, feel more kinship and connection, and ultimately prevent unneeded conflict.
+Additionally, it enables us to deal with conflict more skillfully when it eventually emerges.

 Paraphrase and Summarize Back

-You’ll become a much become better listener in your relationships if you can master this technique, which is yet another crucial active listening strategy.
-Paraphrasing is the act of repeating back what was said in your own words while summarising is the act of reviewing what was stated.
+You’ll become a much better relationship listener if you can master this technique, which is yet another crucial active listening strategy.
+Paraphrasing is the act of repeating back what was said in your own words, while summarising is the act of reviewing what was stated.

-The speaker is reassured that you are hearing them when you can reflect what you hear back to them during the conversation.
+When you can reflect on what you hear back to them during the conversation, the speaker is reassured that you are hearing them.
 They can also explain any topics that you might not have understood completely.
-One of the relationship listening techniques that can stop misunderstandings and future arguments is this one.
+This is one of the relationship listening techniques that can stop misunderstandings and future arguments.

-These relationship listening ideas should be useful to you whether you’re trying to learn how to listen better in a personal or professional setting.
+These relationship listening ideas should be useful whether you’re trying to improve your listening skills in a personal or professional setting.